Revolt of the Batavi: Castra Vetera

-The rebellion continues
+Rebellion continues

 The year 70 started with the odds favoring the rebels.
 Two legions were still besieged at Castra Vetera and the rest of the Roman army was not large enough to cope with the revolt.
 Apart from the Batavian rebellion, the Trevirans and Lingones had declared the independence of Gaul.
 Julius Sabinus, the rebel emperor, managed to persuade the I Germanica and XVI Gallica to come over to his side.
 At Castra Vetera the situation was desperate.
 Food supplies had run out and the besieged legions were eating horses and mules to survive.
 With no prospect of a relief, the commander of the troops, Munius Lupercus, decided to surrender.

 The legions were promised safe conduct if they left the camp to be sacked by the rebels.
 All weapons, artillery material, and gold was left to plunder.
 V Alaudae and XV Primigenia marched out of the camp, but after only a few kilometers they were ambushed by Germanic troops and destroyed.
 The commander and principal officers were made slaves and given as a present to Veleda, the prophetess who had predicted the rise of the Batavians.

 After this success, Civilis went to Colonia Agrippina (Cologne) and set up camp there.
 In the next months, he invested his time in convincing other tribes from northern Gaul and Germania to join the rebellion.